-It also builds maturity around whether to dig your heels in on changes that your clients or colleagues want to make on your writing, or just let it go.
-This takes practice and some critical thinking, but it can be taught.
+It also builds your maturity around when to dig your heels in on changes that your clients or colleagues want to make on your writing, and when to just let it go.
+This takes practice and some critical thinking, but it definitely can be learned.

-We used to call it chest-thumping, that old-school way of “being right” simply by aggressively stating claims more strenuously.
+We used to call it chest-thumping: that old-school way of “being right” simply by aggressively declaring superiority more strenuously.
 Now people are on to that tactic… mostly.

 Here’s the thing: business buyers who are evaluating solutions have to make the case to their superiors for the budget to invest in yours.
 You need the ability to build a business argument—not a debate—in your B2B writing that they can use to defend their selection.

 Here’s a bold assertion: if the piece that you write could have just as easily been written by one of your company’s competitors—simply by swapping out company, product or feature names—then it was a waste of time to write it.

 Find differentiated value propositions in the solutions you write about, vs. the company’s competitors.
 (Whose marketing you should, by the way, be studying.)
 This will make it nearly impossible for the audience to put you in the same bucket with a competitor, and then just compare the two solutions based on price.

 That’s known as commoditization.
 B2B companies hate commoditization.
 When you become a B2B writer, differentiation will be the ninja super power you use to combat it.